manikcloud/ai-learning-path/README.md

 ## 🎯 About This Program

-Welcome to the **AI Learning Path** - a comprehensive training program designed by experienced AI trainers from Delhi, India.
+Welcome to the **AI Learning Path** - a comprehensive training program designed by experienced AI trainers.
 This hands-on curriculum takes you from Python fundamentals to advanced AI concepts like RAG, Agents, and Model Context Protocol (MCP).

-### 👨‍🏫 Your Trainers
+### 👨‍🏫 Your Trainer
-**Location**: Delhi, India
-**Approach**: Human-centered, practical learning with Indian context
+**Expert**: Varun Kumar - AI Expert & AWS Ambassador
 **Philosophy**: Learn by doing, build real projects, understand concepts deeply

 ---